dbcli/pgcli/docs/pages/asking_for_input.rst

     @bindings.add('c-t')
     def _(event):
-        def print_hello():
+        " Say 'hello' when `c-t` is pressed. " def print_hello():
             print('hello world')
         run_in_terminal(print_hello)

+    @bindings.add('c-x')
+    def _(event):
+        " Exit when `c-x` is pressed. " event.app.exit()

     text = prompt('> ', key_bindings=bindings)
     print('You said: %s' % text)

-Note that we use :meth:`~prompt_toolkit.application.run_in_terminal`.
+Note that we use :meth:`~prompt_toolkit.application.run_in_terminal` for the first key binding.
 This ensures that the output of the print-statement and the prompt don't mix up.
+If the key bindings doesn't print anything, then it can be handled directly without nesting functions.

 Enable key bindings according to a condition